 Lost Kingdoms of the Maya

-THE MAYA: TRAVEL TO MEXICO: Join Harper College anthropology professor Dr. Helmut Publ on this trip to important Mayan archaeological and cultural sites throughout Mexico.
-Grow your understanding of Mayan culture through site visits and lectures.
-Depart for Mexico May 21, 2018, and return on May 30, 2018.
-Make travel and tour reservations through World Strides Tour Company.
-Begin the Harper registration process by visiting tinyurl.com/lvgrx4s for more information.
-Note: Visiting some archaeological sites will require hiking through rugged terrain.
-Trip Dates: May 21 – May 30, 2018.
-Click here for details about the trip.
+Imagine visiting ancient Mayan sites with an expert archaeologist.
+Join Harper College anthropology professor Dr. Helmut Publ on this trip to important Mayan archaeological and cultural sites throughout Mexico.
+Develop your understanding through site visits and short lectures.
+You will depart for Mexico on May 21 and return home on May 30, 2018.
+The registration deadline with WorldStrides is January 31, 2018.
+Click here for details.

 Please note, not all courses are offered every semester.